 - How the closure information was verified.

 - While a summary of the services provided to the individual is not required for this case note, it is considered a best practice to establish that the employment outcome was the result of the vocational rehabilitation services.

 - Inform the individual that services from ACCES-VR can be provided in an extended employment setting if necessary for training or preparing for employment in an integrated setting.
-Consumers may continue to receive training or other services in non-integrated settings as long as the goal is integrated employment.
+Participants may continue to receive training or other services in non-integrated settings as long as the goal is integrated employment.